lin380/coursebook/docs/04-approaching-analysis.md

 </tbody>
 </table>

 Downstream in the analytic analysis, the distribution of continuous variables will need to be taken into account for certain statistical tests.
 Tests that assume 'normality' are parametric tests, those that do not are non-parametric.
-Distributions which approximate the normal distribution can sometimes be transformed to conform to the normal distribution either by outlier trimming or through statistical procedures (i.e. square root, log, or inverse transformation), if necessary.
+Distributions which approximate the normal distribution can sometimes be transformed to conform to the normal distribution either by outlier trimming or through statistical procedures (e.g. square root, log, or inverse transformation), if necessary.
 At this stage, however, the most important thing is to recognize whether the distributions approximate or wildly diverge from the normal distribution.

 Before we leave continuous variables, let's consider another approach for visually summarizing a single continuous variable.
 The Empirical Cumulative Distribution Frequency, or _ECDF_, is a summary of the cumulative proportion of each of the values of a continuous variable.
 An ECDF plot can be useful in determining what proportion of the values fall above or below a certain percentage of the data.